AlfiePerkins1/CSGO-Bible/Bible.md

 ## Rules

-- The rules of CSGO vary depending on what (gamemode)[#Game-modes] is being played,     however the following basic rules apply
+- The rules of CSGO vary depending on what gamemode] is being played, however the following basic rules apply
   -

 ## Game modes

 - CSGO has 9 official gamemodes [Reference](https://www.metabomb.net/csgo/gameplay-guides/csgo-game-modes-guide "Reference"):
   - Competitive
-    - The mode played in proffesional CSGO, this the mode people first think of when thinking about CSGO
+    - The mode played in proffesional CSGO, this the mode people first think of when thinking about CSGO as it is the gamemode that gives players ranks
     - Two teams of 5 players in a MR30 (*maxround 30, I.E the first team to 16 rounds wins and the game is tied at 15-15*)
     - After 15 rounds (half way through), both teams switch side (T -> CT, CT -> T)
     - Each round lasts 1 minute 55 seconds, however this is reduced/increased to 40 seconds when the T's plant the bomb